 We continue to study and implement new technologies to make egg freezing an even more viable option for women who would benefit from this technology.
 Our most recent advance is to use a new technique for egg freezing called vitrification.
 Vitrification is a way of rapidly freezing eggs that improves survival of the eggs after thawing, thus giving patients a greater number of eggs to work with to achieve pregnancy.
 Since we began use of vitrification in our program, we have seen our egg survival rate after thawing go from approximately 60% to over 80%, and we have had 9 out of 23 (39% pregnancy rate) patients become pregnant after thawing vitrified oocytes.

-To determine if you would be a suitable candidate for egg freezing, feel free to contact us at 317-621-0600 or visit our Contact Us page for more details.
+To determine if you would be a suitable candidate for egg freezing, please call us at 317-621-0600 or visit our Contact Us page for more details.

 Advantages of Egg Freezing

 The advantages of egg freezing are many.
 Several categories of women may be candidates for and benefit from freezing their eggs for future use, including:

 - Women undergoing assisted reproduction therapies such as in vitro fertilization, but who do not wish to have embryos frozen.
 Some individuals have ethical, moral, or religious objections to freezing embryos.
 If a couple does not want to freeze embryos, only a few eggs are fertilized and the rest are discarded.
 Freezing eggs before fertilization allows the eggs to be stored, providing additional eggs for further attempts at pregnancy if needed.
 This may allow an individual to undergo fewer (perhaps only one) egg retrieval procedures.